Braves-Attempt/taxi/example/Arty/fpga/README.md

 ## How to test

 Run `make program` to program the board with Vivado.

-To test the looped-back UART, use any serial terminal software like minicom, screen, etc.  The looped-back UART will echo typed text back without modification.

 To test the looped-back MAC, it is recommended to use a network tester like the Viavi T-BERD 5800 that supports basic layer 2 tests with a loopback.
 Do not connect the looped-back MAC to a network as the reflected packets may cause problems.